 Direct Payments are cash payments, made instead of directly receiving social care services, to people who have been assessed as needing such intervention.
 They can be made to disabled people aged 16 or over, to people with parental responsibility for disabled children, and to carers aged 16 or over for carer services.

 A nominated person is anyone who agrees to manage a direct payment on behalf of the person with care needs.
-An authorised person is someone who agrees to manage a direct payment for a person who lacks capacity according to the Mental Capacity Act 2005.
+An authorised person is someone who agrees to manage a direct payment for a person who lacks capacity according to the MCA.

 2. Responsibilities of Nominated and Authorised Persons